joltdx/advent-of-code-2025/README.md

 in the middle to find possible rectangles.
 Will not hold for a general case solution, but it did for this day's AoC

-## Day 10 - Factory (The one with the machinse with buttons and lights and joltages)
+## Day 10 - Factory (The one with the machines with buttons and lights and joltages)
 >part 1 @ 249.165µs
 <br>part 2 @ 195.316406ms